 Anyone who claims an uptime for Microsoft Windows greater than 30 days has obviously not been installing security updates.

-All content is copyright © Ringlord Technologies unless otherwise stated.
+__________All content is copyright © Ringlord Technologies unless otherwise stated.
 We do encourage deep linking to our site's pages but forbid direct reference to images, software or other non-page resources stored here; likewise, do not embed our content in frames or other constructs that may mislead the reader about the content ownership.
 Play nice, yes?